vnykmshr/lobster/docs/ROADMAP.md

-# WebStress Roadmap
+# Lobster Roadmap

-This roadmap outlines the phased approach to maturing WebStress into a production-ready, feature-rich web stress testing tool.
+This roadmap outlines the phased approach to maturing Lobster into a production-ready, feature-rich web stress testing tool.
 Each phase builds on the previous, delivering incremental value while maintaining backward compatibility.

 ## Guiding Principles